mrkskk/Woof-28-key-split-keyboard/README.md

 ![woof3](woof3.jpeg)

 ## Design Inspiration:

+I named it woof since it sort of looks like a dog's head.

 The keyboard uses the same staggering and keyspacing as the Ferris keyboard, but the inner index collumns have been removed.

 The upper row pinky keys have been moved to a position thats easier to reach.
 This is inspired by the Osprette, although the upper pinky key positions aren't the same.